The 7 Most Beautiful & Unique Beaches on Hawaii’s Big Island ๐Ÿ–๏ธ๐ŸŒบ

 The Big Island’s beaches are divided into two main regions: the Kona side and the Hilo side.

 The Kona (west) side is known for its dry, sunny weather and some of the islandโ€™s best swimmable beaches.
-The Hilo (east) side is more rugged, with fewer traditional beaches but a stunningย volcanic coastline and waterfalls.
+The Hilo (east) side is more rugged, with fewer traditional beaches but a stunning volcanic coastline and waterfalls.

-What makes Big Island beaches unique from some of the other Hawaiian Islands is their geological diversity.
-Thanks to the islandโ€™s active volcanic history, you can visit black sand beaches formed by lava, green sand beaches colored by olivine crystals, andย golden sand beachesย with calm, crystal-clear waters perfect for swimming.
+Thanks to the islandโ€™s active volcanic history, you can visit black sand beaches formed by lava, green sand beaches colored by olivine crystals, and golden sand beaches with calm, crystal-clear waters perfect for swimming.

 Beach hopping is just one of the Big Island’s best things to do.